 shim mechanism.
 With this release, the RHEL kernel incorporates upstream changes that enhance the ability of RHEL to enforce GPL by rebuffing

-Partners and independent software vendors (ISVs) should test their kernel modules with RHEL 9 Alpha to ensure their compliance with GPL.
+Partners and independent software vendors (ISVs) should test their kernel modules with an early version of RHEL 9 to ensure their compliance with GPL.

 Core scheduling is supported in RHEL 9